Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 Comprehensive Chimney Services

-1. Thorough chimney cleaning to remove debris, creosote, and soot.
+- Thorough chimney cleaning to clear out debris, creosote, and soot from the flue and firebox.

-3. Chimney repair for issues like defective flue tiles, crumbling mortar, or leaking chimney caps.
+- Chimney repair for cracked flue tiles, crumbling mortar, or a leaking chimney cap.

-5. Specialized services include dryer vent cleaning and flue repairs for wood-burning and pellet stoves.
+- Specialized work, including dryer vent cleaning and flue repairs for wood-burning and pellet stoves.

 What to Expect During Your Chimney Sweep Service